BitcoinVoucherBot/bitnostr/HOWTO.md

 1. Type `/start` to kick off a new procedure with the bot.

 ## Setting Your Email
-2. Use the `/email` command to provide your email address for notifications and updates.
+2. Use the `/email` command to provide your email address for notifications in case of need.
+Please note that otherwise no email is sent.

 ## Registering Your IBAN
 3. Enter your bank account's IBAN using the `/iban` command.
+This is needed by target bank during the process to match the incoming payment.

 ## Checking Your Details
 4. Use `/info` to view your current email, IBAN, and other details.

 ## Choosing Your Action
 5. Choose between `/push` or `/swap`:
-   - `/push`: Start the procedure to push Sats to your Lightning Address.
+   - `/push`: Start the procedure to push Sats to your Lightning Address (as defined in your Nostr profile).
-   - `/swap`: Begin the process of pushing Bitcoin to your on-chain address.
+   - `/swap`: Begin the process of pushing Bitcoin to your external on-chain address.

+Both procedures are non-custodial.

 ## Push Procedure
-Follow these steps for `/push`:
+Follow these steps for `/push` (to Lightning Address):

 1. Type `/push` to start the process.
-2. Select the desired amount (e.g., `/54`; limit: 50 - 200).
+2. Select the desired amount (e.g., `/54`; limit: 50 - 200.
 3. Continue with `/continue` and verify the order details.
 4. Make a wire transfer to the provided bank IBAN.
 5. Notify the bot with `/notify` once the payment is done.